 Huge tarpon averaging 90 – 120 pounds

-For years, fishermen have heard rumors of large tarpon in great numbers on the Caribbean coast of Costa Rica, near the border with Panama.
-At Tarponville, tarpon averaging 90-120 pounds are consistently caught on by both lure and fly.
-Ten hook ups in a morning have been accomplished, and tarpon weighing over 200 pounds have been landed on a fly.
-Furthermore, the fishing waters are situated in a wildlife and marine reserve, which insures management and protection of the fish and habitat.
+For years, fishermen have heard rumours of great numbers of large tarpon on the Caribbean coast of Costa Rica, near the border with Panama.
+At Tarponville, tarpon averaging 90-120lb are regularly caught on both lure and fly.
+Ten hook ups in a morning have been recorded, and tarpon weighing over 200lb pounds have been landed on a fly.
+This region has set a new standard for tarpon fishing and offers fly fishing for all anglers regardless of experience.
+As the fishing waters are situated in a wildlife and marine reserve, the management and protection of the fish and habitat is ensured.

 Huge tarpon in shallow water and lagoon systems alongside some excellent permit fishing.

-Your day of tarpon fishing will begin with breakfast at 0630 followed by meeting with your captain at 0700 for a short panga ride the the Sixoalo river mouth which is approximately 20 minutes away.
-Keep your eyes peeled as the tarpon can be seen feeding on bait or rolling anywhere between the lodge and the river mouth.
-Once you are in the area of the river mouth the captain will scout the area looking for sign of tarpon (rolling fish, bait, birds and boils).
-You will return back to the lodge at 1100 for lunch and a “siesta” and return to fishing at 1400.
+The fishing day starts with breakfast at 0630 after which you set off with your captain for a short panga ride to the Sixoalo river mouth which is approximately 20 minutes away.
+Keep your eyes peeled astarpon can be seen feeding on bait or rolling anywhere between the lodge and the river mouth.
+Once you are in the river mouth area, the captain will look for tell tale signs including rolling fish, bait, birds and boils.
+You will return to the lodge at 1100 for lunch and a siesta, before setting off again at around 1400.

-Water depths targeted are 5 – 20 foot deep with the colour line being the top 4 feet of water.
-This allows us to fish intermediate tarpon lines and even floating lines on the calm conditions.
-When the tides start to turn and the fish turn on the “feed” button, be ready, they will eat any fly you put in front of them and this can last up to an hour.
+Water depths targeted are five to 20 feet deep with the colour line being the top four feet of water.
+This allows fishing with intermediate tarpon lines and even floating lines on the calm conditions.
+When the tides start to turn and the fish switch on the “feed” button, be ready, they will eat any fly you put in front of them and this can last up to an hour.

 Rustic comfortable accommodation on the beach

-Complete Tarponville fishing packages include accommodations in a clean and comfortable beachfront lodge located just outside the village of Manzanillo.
-Due to being located in a Wildlife Refuge, there is no vehicle access directly to the lodge and a walk of 300 yards is required.
+Complete Tarponville fishing packages include accommodation in a clean and comfortable beachfront lodge located just outside the village of Manzanillo.

-Each room at the lodge has two beds, ceiling fans, a private bathroom, and a beachfront view of one of the most beautiful coral reefs in the Caribbean.
-The rooms are located only a few yards from the waters edge on a beautiful beach perfect for swimming, snorkelling, or just plain relaxing.
-The combination of the ceiling fans and consistent ocean breezes make sleeping quite comfortable.
-The lodge is located in the middle of the Manzanillo/Gandoca Wildlife Refuge, one of the most beautiful places in the entire area.
+Each of the four rooms at the lodge has two beds, ceiling fans, a private bathroom, and a beachfront view of one of the most beautiful coral reefs in the Caribbean.
+The rooms are located only a few yards from the water’s edge on a beautiful beach perfect for swimming and snorkelling.
 Howler monkeys, sloths, a ridiculous number of bird species, and other wildlife can all be viewed from your front porch in the mornings and evenings.

 South eastern corner of Costa Rica

-Costa Rica’s southern most fishing lodge located on the Caribbean coast located just above the border of Panama.
+Costa Rica’s southern most fishing is lodge located on the Caribbean coast located just above the border with Panama.